followthedopamine/followthedopamine/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a passionate hobbyist programmer with expertise in competitive programming, machine learning, and game development.
+I'm a passionate programmer with expertise in competitive programming, machine learning, and game development.